-Thousands of people—including local school children and students nationwide—are reached each year through either a program in the Park or educational outreach efforts designed to promote conservation awareness and action.
+Thousands of people—including local school children and students nationwide—are reached each year through either a program in Hawaii Sea Life Park or educational outreach efforts designed to promote conservation awareness and action.

 For families living in or vacationing in Hawaii, Sea Life Park Hawaii offers a shared time/togetherness experience as an immersive encounter with sea life native to the Hawaiian Islands, including experiences that literally put them in the water for face-to-face interaction.

-Located on one of the most beautiful settings, Sea Life Park is the number one Marine Park in Hawaii and the best family entertainment value of Oahu offering opportunities for intimate interactive experiences with a variety of marine life including some of Hawaii’s endangered species.
+Located in one of the most beautiful settings, Honolulu Sea Life Park is the number one Marine Park in Hawaii and the best family entertainment value of Oahu offering opportunities for intimate interactive experiences with a variety of marine life including some of Hawaii’s endangered species.

 What would you like Sea Life Park Visitors to Understand about Hawaiian Marine Life?